 If your application is refused you may be able to challenge the refusal.
-The way you can do this depends on the kind of application you have made, and in some cases the perceived strength of your case.
+The immigration appeals you can use depend on the kind of application you have made, and in some cases the perceived strength of your case.

 In many categories (for example, Points-Based System applications to study or work in the UK) you can no longer appeal using the Tribunal system.
 Instead, you can apply for an “administrative review” of your decision.
 Your case will be reviewed by the Home Office, not by an independent Judge.

-You can appeal to the Tribunal online or by submitting a paper form.
+To appeal to the Tribunal, you should complete the online or paper form.
 The Tribunal charges a fee of £80 consider your case “on the papers”, and a fee of £140 if you want to present your case at a hearing.

 Deciding to appeal